williamkannis/Beta-diversity-change-drivers/README.md

 * ```14_ses_comp.R```

 <ins>NOTE:</ins> This is final step for creating null model effect sizes for alpha, beta, and LCBD diversity values.
 All remaining workflow is for replication of the manuscripts results.
-Additionally, we provide the raw and summarized observed and null iterations, as well as the formatted alpha and LCBD values used for manuscripts analyses.
-See [BLANK]() for more details.
-THINK ABOUT WHAT DATA TO SHARE HERE
+To facilitate replication, we provide the raw [observed](#observed-diversity-data), raw [null iterations](#null-iterations), [summarized null model results](#summarized-null-model-outputs), and the [formatted alpha and LCBD values](#diversity-output-data) used for manuscripts analyses.

 ### Redundancy analaysis - perform on local machine
 The below script prepares the explanatory variables for used in redundancy analysis (RDA) of multidimensional changes in LCBD.
 The script loads in data for nonnative origin based invadedness, propagule pressure, abiotic habitat characteristics, habitat alteration, and native alpha diversity and LCBD.
+This script also summarizes community invadedness by species origin and creates the table for Appendix 7.
 We make all data for explanatory variable available or explain how to access the data.
-See [BLANK]() for more information.
+See [Analysis Data](#analysis-data) for more information.
 * ```15_rda_predictor_prep.R```

 The below script conducts forward selection, redundancy analysis, and variance partition for both raw (observed) and null model standardized (ES) change in LCBD values.
 Script also contains code to export tables and plots for analyses.